Choosing a trainer or coach...

 BJ did not come from athletic roots or have a lot of structure when it came to sports growing up.
 His dad always said "Just because you have a Porsche doesn't mean you should race it around the block everyday."
 I guess this was his way of saying there are better things to spend your time and energy on.
 In hindsight, with heart disease and obesity now very evident within his immediate family, that may have not been the greatest advice.
 Despite these odds, BJ's interest in weight lifting and nutrition started at the age of twelve years old in the early 80's when he was inspired by the now famous docu-drama 'Pumping Iron' starring Arnold Schwarzenegger.
 He began working out in his basement with a few old cement filled weights.
 By the age of fourteen he signed up at the local gym, Phoenix Physical Fitness Center and rode his BMX there everyday after school for workouts.
 By the age of nineteen BJ was working for the largest gym in Asia, Tom Turks Fitness Center in Hong Kong as a Fitness Consultant.
 The dream of owning his own gym someday had firmly taken root.

 Growing up as a really skinny kid, BJ's focus was getting as big and strong as possible.
 His primary style of lifting hard and heavy did not change for almost 15 years.
-At the age of twenty-five topping out at 6' tall he reached 215lbs without the use of steroids.
+At the age of twenty-five topping out at 6' tall he reached a muscular 215lbs without the use of anabolic steroids.
 By this time, after a few set backs from injuries he began experimenting with other styles of training to stay strong and fit.
 His knowledge and perspective on fitness expanded tremendously from that point.
 Now almost 30 years after he picked up his first weight, BJ has well over 500 hours of class and shadow time resulting in his long list of certifications plus thousands of hours of independent research, study and self-experimentation under his belt.
-He has logged in excess of 14,000 hours of workouts and client sessions at the time of writing this!
+He has been working full-time, one-on-one with clients for a decade.

 BJ spends most of his free time with his partner Stacey, his little boy Jacob and two Golden-doodles named Birch and Winston.
-For short getaways they head to the cabin and enjoy the peace and quiet.
-For longer (hotter) escapes they always end up in the sleepy little beach side town of San Pancho, Mexico.
-But at heart BJ is a home-body and is totally content enjoying the relaxing sights and sounds of the Bow River from his living room window, reading on the couch or having a Netflix night.
-For now the long, hectic days at a commercial gym and complexity of running multiple businesses are past.
-He feels like he is living the dream with nature at his doorstep, a business at home and working everyday with a supportive partner fulfilling their greatest passion helping others look, feel and function better!
+For short getaways they head out camping and enjoy the peace and quiet.
+When time and finances allow they end up in the sleepy little beach side town of San Pancho, Mexico.
+But at heart BJ is a home-body and is totally content enjoying the relaxing sights and sounds of the Bow River close by, reading on the couch or having a Netflix night.
+For now the long, hectic days at a commercial gym are past.
+He feels perfectly content with nature at his doorstep, a business at home and working everyday with a supportive partner fulfilling their greatest passion helping others look, feel and function better!

-BJ has worked hard to make his life rich with the things that are most important to him and bring the most happiness.
-He believes it's his duty as a personal trainer to be as 'full' and vital as possible for his clients, setting lifestyle examples and paying that positive energy forward everyday.
+BJ has worked hard and learned the difficult life lessons (as we all do) in order to make his life rich with the things that are most important to him and bring the most happiness.
+He believes it's his duty as a personal trainer to be as vital as possible for his clients, setting lifestyle examples and paying that positive energy forward everyday.

-"Absolutes have no place in fitness.
-The answer always depends on the best interests of the client asking the question."
+"Absolutes and black-and-white answers have no place in fitness.
+The answer always depends on the individuality and goals of the client asking the question."

 If a trainer is complacent, linear-minded or not passionate about learning they won't be capable of getting creative when dealing with the vast diversity they will encounter amongst clientele.
 The same is true for developing successful nutrition plans.
 Discovering what works for YOU is the key to an optimal fitness prescription and nutritional guidance.
 BJ thoroughly understands this and imparts the most effective methodology to the client when developing and executing a plan for them.